wmacevoy/devops-wmacevoy/README.md

 # install basic dev tools
 sudo apt-get install -y git git-crypt gnupg build-essential wslu
 ```
-2.3 Link linux and winddows users.
+2.3 Link linux and windows users.
 Create some useful symbolic links between your windows and linux user accounts.
-After this step, `~/Home` in WSL should be your windows home directory, and `~/Downloads` should be your downloads directory.
+After this step, `~/WinHome` in WSL should be your windows home directory, and `~/Downloads` should be your downloads directory.
 ```bash
 # Symbolic link wsl ~/Downloads folder to windows Downloads folder,
 # typically /home/<lin user>/Downloads -> /mnt/c/Users/<win user>/Downloads